Updated on March 4th, 2023 by Nikolaos Sismanis

 TransAlta attempts to grow over the long term by focusing on renewables and gas-fired power generation.
 It thus benefits from the secular shift of most countries from fossil fuels to clean energy sources.
 Even better, this shift has greatly accelerated since the onset of the pandemic.

-TransAlta has strong internal cash generation, which allows the company to invest strategically over time to build out its portfolio.
+TransAlta has strong internal cash generation, allowing the company to invest strategically to build out its portfolio.
 These investments provide the company with a positive growth outlook.

 TransAlta’s track record of growth has been quite strong.
 The company has consistently grown capacity over the past several years, thanks to its investments in wind, solar, and hydro assets.
 That said, higher interest rates and increasingly expensive shares issuance have taken a toll on the company’s Cash Available for Distribution and CAfD per share.